sonata-nfv/tng-vnv-curator/README.md

 ## What it is

-The Curator acts as the intermediate module between the Planner and the Executor for all V&V test activities.
+The Curator acts as the intermediate module between the Planner and the Executor for all V&V tests activities.
 It is responsible for processing a Test Plan, preparing the SP environment for tests, triggering the execution and cleaning up the environment afterwards.